Rhh98/GAMS-MIRO/GerryMander/readme.md

 4. Assignment for Demoncrats or Republicans : a dropdown that allows users to choose to redistrict for Democrats or Republicans.

 ## Output Format
-The output will be a suggested redistricted map.
+The output will be a suggested redistricted map. <br>
 <img src="https://i.ibb.co/sKLrDvn/redistricted-map.png" alt="redistricted-map" border="0" />
 ## Mathematical Formulation
 We formulate this problem as a mixed integer programming problem.